Skip to Content

 You’ll see…this Whipped Cream Cream Cheese Frosting is quickly going to become one of your favorites!

-For all of you looking for the chocolate version of this amazing frosting…
+For all of you looking for another version of this amazing frosting…

 And here’s the perfect option to top your fall flavored cakes like this Pumpkin Ale Cake, Brown Sugar Cinnamon Whipped Cream Cream Cheese Frosting!